-An Evaluation of Network Learning Communities — Summary Report
+An evaluation of Network Learning Communities: Summary Report Publications

 This is the short summary report from a study evaluating the Network Learning Communities initiative in 2010.

-Author(s): Lorrae Ward for the Ministry of Education
+Author(s): Lorrae Ward, CYPERUS.
+Report prepared for the Ministry of Education.

 Date Published: May 2011